MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/connect-workbench.md

 ## Get connection information

-Get the connection information needed to connect to the Flexible Server.
+Get the connection information needed to connect to the flexible server.
 You need the fully qualified server name and sign in credentials.

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 1. From the left-hand menu in Azure portal, select **All resources**, and then search for the server you have created (such as **mydemoserver**).